jbudynek/rugby2023/README.md

 Then, simply print probabilities as % for the pool games.
 GPT sped me up a lot, I used it as a coding assistant.

 Next, I would like to see whether the points ranking from the Rugby world site is really a good input for `choix`, and get some kind of confidence interval.
-Additionally I could generate my own parameters based on past games, that would be more in the Bradlet-Terry spirit.
+Additionally I could generate my own parameters based on past games, that would be more in the Bradley-Terry spirit.

 By the way, here are the predictions: